dgkertsos/car-sales/README.md

 git clone https://github.com/dgkertsos/car-sales.git

-## Create a GCP bucket and a BigQuery Dataset
+## Create a GCP bucket and a BigQuery Dataset with Terraform

 The GCP bucket will be used to store the data from the car-prices.zip file in a partitioned parquet format.
 Then the data will be transferred to a BigQuery table which is stored in the created dataset.
 We will do the transfer with the help of Mage.